 - Update your Roommate Agreement (if needed)

 Occasionally, a student will want to change their room assignment, for a variety of reasons.
 Perhaps conflict has been unresolved, or a student wishes to be closer to friends, or wants to live in another building.
-The process to change a room is separate from mediation, and while we hope you will consider mediation as a first option, it is not required.
-Students are encouraged to meet with their Resident Director to discuss available options and hear more about the process.
-We have an online tool located on the Housing Online Services portal called “Room Swap” which can be used to look for and decide what room change options best suit their needs.
+If a room change is rooted in a roommate conflict, a mediation is required first to attempt to resolve the underlying conflict.
+Students are encouraged to meet with their Resident Director to discuss vacant spaces on campus that may be available options and hear more about the process.
+Additionally, we have an online tool located on the Student Housing Portal called “Room Swap” which can be used to look for spaces that aren't vacant but where another student is looking to move.
 This process allows interested students to post that their room is available for a swap and connect with other students who are interested to identify the best match.
 Students can contact each other and decide whether or not to agree to the swap.
-Once agreed, students will meet with the Resident Director who will review the request and provide next steps.
-Our vibrant on-campus community is fully occupied.
-To change rooms, students must find another student looking to trade spaces. *Please note that a swap must be confirmed the Student Housing Assignment Coordinator before the swap can take place.
+Once agreed, students will be contacted by the Student Housing Office to confirm access and provide next steps. *Please note that a swap must be confirmed the Student Housing Assignments Team before the swap can take place.

 Steps to begin the Room Swap/Change Process: